RiverCenter for the Performing Arts: Technology

 The RiverCenter is one of the most technologically advanced performance spaces in the state.
 In Heard Hall, the lighting booth boasts an Ion Lighting console, manufactured by world-renowned Electronic Theatre Controls (ETC).
 Racks of Sensor+ Dimmers can handle loads in excess of one million watts (1000 kW).
-In Legacy Hall and the Studio Theatre, lighting is controlled on ETC Exspression consoles.
+In Legacy Hall and the Studio Theatre, lighting is controlled on ETC Expression consoles.
 Almost all lighting instruments are provided by ETC.

 Sound is mixed on a now discontinued Crest Audio V12 32 channel analog mixing console and heard on Eastern Acoustic Works Speakers.
 External processing (outboard- equalization, compressing, limiting) in the Heard Hall is done on Klark Teknik units.
 All halls boast the ability to record audio and video.

 The rear walls of the auditorium are fitted with motorized acoustic curtains that can be adjusted to better suit the type of performance.
 To further improve acoustics, a large three piece orchestra shell ceiling extends from the stage proscenium.
 The entire mahogany structure can be adjusted with motorized counter-weight rigging.

 An orchestra pit seating up to fifty musicians can be raised to house or stage position, adding four rows of seating, or an extended apron.